Tswalu Kalahari Reserve

 Children are very welcome at Tswalu.
 The lodge's Junior Ranger program has been carefully designed to suit children of all ages.
 Activities include archery, spoor identification and casting, as well as tracking on foot.
 Children’s bush walks are hugely educational and every child is welcomed with a backpack full of guides and tools, as well as their own opportunity to chat with our hospitality staff about what they would like to do.

 Facilities at the Motse include a mezzanine library equipped with satellite TV and WiFi access throughout the camp.
 Around the property are museum cases which display rare artifacts from the area; a curio shop, swimming pool and gym are also oh hand.
 The spa features indoor and outdoor treatment areas offering authentic signature massages by local therapists.
 Dining can be enjoyed at the lodge, in the privacy of your own viewing deck, on the dunes or in the open air boma.
-Tarkuni features two lounge areas with cozy fireplaces, a pool and boma.
+Tarkuni features two lounge areas with cosy fireplaces, a pool and boma.

 Game drives, visits to ancient archaeological sites displaying rock carvings created by Bushmen up to 380,000 years ago, some of the oldest art on earth and guided walks are included in room rates whereas hot air ballooning (which you need to book in advance), massage treatments, horse riding and archery are charged additionally.